isl-org/OpenBot/body/cad/rc_truck_body/README.md

 ### 1:16 RC-toy truck

 To build your own OpenBot RC-Truck, you will need a 1:16 scale RC-toy truck/buggy.
-We provide Amazon links to compatible RC-toy trucks for Germany ([EU](https://www.amazon.de/dp/B00M3J7DJW)), ([EU](https://www.amazon.de/dp/B088FGVYNW)), and the United States ([US](https://www.amazon.com/gp/product/B09C8XMPQ9)) with fast shipping.
+We provide Amazon links to compatible RC-toy trucks for Germany ([EU](https://www.amazon.de/dp/B00M3J7DJW)), ([EU](https://www.amazon.de/dp/B088FGVYNW)), and United States ([US](https://www.amazon.com/gp/product/B09C8XMPQ9)) with fast shipping.
 A number of similar 1:16 scale toy trucks can also be found on other online retailers such as ebay, Alibaba, or AliExpress, often for discounted price but with slow shipping speed.

-Irrespective of the retailer and the version of RC-toy truck you choose for your build, please ensure that it is indeed a 1:16 scale RC-truck.
-This is important since our 3D printed parts are currently designed to fit only 1:16 scale RC-toy trucks with some minor adjustments (more on this topic later on).
+Irrespective of the retailer and the version of RC-toy truck you choose for your build, make sure that it is indeed a 1:16 scale RC-truck.
+This is important because the 3D printed parts we provide are currently designed to fit only 1:16 scale trucks with some minor adjustments (more on this later).
 Some examples of compatible 1:16 scale RC-toy trucks/buggies are shown below.

 <p float="left">
   <a href="https://www.amazon.de/dp/B00M3J7DJW" target="_blank"> <img src="/docs/images/rc_toy_1.jpg" width="34%" /> &nbsp